 Add cream cheese to skillet and stir until completely melted over medium low heat.
 Add a cup of half & half and mix well.
 Sprinkle a little black pepper into the mix, then add swiss cheese and stir until melted.

 Grease a medium casserole dish (I used a round one).
 Pour contents of skillet into the dish.
-Sprinkle 2 Tbsp. soy sauce over the top of casserole and set aside.
+Sprinkle 2 tablespoon soy sauce over the top of casserole and set aside.
 This might seem like an odd ingredient to add, but trust me...it makes a difference.

-To make the topping, melt 2 Tbsp. butter and mix with 2 cups of seasoned Panko bread crumbs.
+To make the topping, melt 2 tablespoon butter and mix with 2 cups of seasoned Panko bread crumbs.
 Sprinkle crumbs over the top of the casserole.
 Bake in a 350 degree oven for 30 minutes until bubbly and golden brown.

 If you want to get a real taste of southern cooking, make this dish.
 It's as down-home southern as you can get!

 More Casseroles to Love

 Love casseroles?
 Check out some of my favorites...

 Sharing is Caring!
 If you love my recipes, please share with friends!
 Also, check out Quiche My Grits recipes on Weekend Potluck every Friday.